ExecutivePro User Guide

 Format: setpicture EMPLOYEE_ID

-refers to the id of an employee shown in the displayed employees list. - The
+- The EMPLOYEE_IDrefers to the id of an employee shown in the displayed employees list.

 Examples: